Psychedelic Research Finds Ego Exists in The Default Mode Network

 Both teams found that when these states were induced and ego dissolution was experienced, the DMN shut down.
-The dissolution of the ego is a paradigmatic event reported by psychedelic drug users and experienced meditators, so it wasn’t necessarily a surprise when MEG and fMRI scans showed that egoic brain activity correlates directly with DMN activity.
+The dissolution of the ego is an event reported by psychedelic drug users and experienced meditators, so it wasn’t necessarily a surprise when MEG and fMRI scans showed that egoic brain activity correlates directly with DMN activity.

 “It appears that when activity in the DMN falls off precipitously, the ego temporarily vanishes, and the usual boundaries we experience between self and world, subject and object, all melt away,” Pollan said.

 Buddhists often refer to it as the monkey mind – the internal chatter that leads our thoughts astray when we try to silence the interminable flow of opinions and thoughts in our head.
 And the monkey mind… you guessed it, that’s probably the DMN flaring when the brain has nothing better to do, defaulting to thoughts about a petty argument you had with your significant other a year ago.